 With a population close to half a million people, Atlanta is a bustling, growing economic anchor of the Southeastern United States.
 Sixteen Fortune 500 companies call Atlanta home, including The Home Depot, UPS, The Coca-Cola Company, Delta Air Lines, Inc., The Southern Company and more.
 All told, 28 companies on the Fortune 1000 have a presence in the Atlanta metropolitan area, according to the Metro Atlanta Chamber of Commerce.
 In addition to being a regional transportation hub, Atlanta continues to track new investments in industries ranging from manufacturing to telecommunications, education to health care.

-Some of the largest employers in the metro area in 2014 included Delta Air Lines (30,000 employees), AT&T (18,000 employees) and Emory University (23,000 employees).
+Some of the big employers in the metro area in 2014 included Delta Air Lines (30,000 employees), AT&T (18,000 employees) and Emory University (23,000 employees).
 Atlanta's economic growth can be seen in its burgeoning technology and financial industries.
 Like major players such as Coca-Cola or the Home Depot, smaller, private companies are also taking advantage of the positive economic climate in the region.

 As the economy continues to diversify and new industries emerge, new opportunities for business majors should appear each year, an attractive benefit for attending a business school in Atlanta.
-Some of the fastest growing companies in the country can be found in Atlanta, including several that made Inc.'s 2014 list of the top private businesses in Atlanta, a list that ranks the fastest growing companies in the area:
+Some of the faster growing companies in the country can be found in Atlanta, including several that made Inc.'s 2014 list of the top private businesses in Atlanta, a list that ranks the fastest growing companies in the area:

 |Residential Capital Management||2,626%|

 Whether you want to be a financial planner or a project manager, or even pursue a graduate-level education in business, an online business degree program can get the process underway.
 Today, business degrees can be completed entirely online, rather than through the traditional, brick-and-mortar-based settings.